IntersectMBO/essential-cardano/README.md

 This is an open source repository that is initiated and overseen by myself [Niamh Ahern](https://iohk.io/en/team/niamh-ahern), [Ben O'Hanlon](https://iohk.io/en/team/ben-ohanlon), and [Tim Harrison](https://iohk.io/en/team/tim-harrison), all at IO Global.
 Please do not reproduce this list, but we encourage you to contribute and help us evolve it.

 ## Want to contribute? ##
 We would love to hear your suggestions and ideas on what else we could include and how we can grow this list.
-Please get in touch with us and raise a PR with new suggestions and additions to enhance our list and we will be in touch.
+Please get in touch with us and raise a PR with new suggestions and additions to enhance our list and we provide our feedback on the pull requests.

    ‘*One list to rule them all...*’